 -Keep speeds slow and avoid sudden changes in speed – especially when changing lanes, rounding turns, and on the on/off ramps.

--Have most current information before deciding to leave your house – most states keep their DOT websites up to date!
+-Have the most current information before deciding to leave your house – most states keep their DOT websites up to date!

 If you find yourself in a spin out: